 Overall participation rate: [percentage]

-One sentence about what these numbers mean in context: [e.g., Participation rate is up 8 points versus last quarter, driven by stronger challenge framing and personal outreach to three departments that were previously underrepresented.]
+One sentence on what these numbers mean in context: [e.g. Participation rate is up 8 percentage points versus last quarter, driven by better-framed challenges and personal outreach to three departments that were previously underrepresented.]

 What we decided

-Ideas advanced to implementation: [number] out of [total reviewed]
+Ideas advanced to implementation: [number] of [total reviewed]

 Ideas parked for future cycles: [number]